 The Debt Respite Scheme

-From 04 May 2021, debt moratoriums can be applied for by any individual who is in debt, including tenants who are in rent arrears, under the government’s new Debt Respite Scheme.
+From 4 May 2021, debt moratoriums can be applied for by anyone who is in debt, including tenants who are in rent arrears, under the government’s new Debt Respite Scheme.

 The objective of the moratorium is to essentially restructure the individual’s debt on the basis that, given the opportunity to repay in a structured way, they will be able to settle their debts at the same time as preventing any further sums from being owed.

 An individual must apply for a debt moratorium from an approved debt advice provider in order to be granted one.
 If granted, it has the following effects:

 - The moratorium is registered on a computer system maintained on behalf of the Secretary of State.